cbrwx/Prime-Residue-Topology/README.md

-# Prime Residue Topology Framework
+# Prime Residue Topology Framework (que the what if scenario)

 ## Abstract